 The light on the horizon was quickly brightening to dawn and we were so happy to see that the sky was cloudless and, the perfect canvas for sunrise to paint upon.

 People milled about, snapping photos of the sun and each other.
-The churches at the summit are both shut for sunrise which must have been disappointing for the Tue pilgrims.
-We were sharing the morning with a few backpackers, a large group of pilgrim from the Philippines and another from Italy.
+The churches at the summit are both shut for sunrise which must have been disappointing for the true pilgrims.
+We were sharing the morning with a few backpackers, a large group of pilgrims from the Philippines and another group from Italy.

 As the sun emerged the colours shifted from blue to pink, orange to yellow.
 We took far too many pictures and below are just a few.
 The valleys behind us flooded with sunlight and the contrasts were stunning.
 It was an amazing way to start the day.

 There are those who say that descending a climb is harder than ascending, and I am sure that when tackling a day’s long hike, that is probably the case.
 However, storming back down the mountain face was a pure relief for me.